lz-wang/MyHackintosh/README.md

 # MyHackintosh
 > A Hackintosh repository for lzwang.
-I like macOS Catalina and Clover rather than BigSur and OpenCore, and the following are my config and EFI
+I like macOS Catalina with Clover rather than BigSur with OpenCore, and the following are my config and EFI.

 ## Screenshot